AN OPEN LETTER TO ALL PROSPECTIVE SELF-PREPARATORY CADETS

 Dear Prospective Cadet,

 Welcome to NMMI and the Service Academy Prep Program.
 Congratulations!
-You have taken a step toward what may be a life-long career.
+You have taken a step toward what may become a life-long career.

 Gaining admission to a Federal Service Academy is something you will have to work very hard to achieve.
 There are a few things you can do to help gain an appointment and a few things that you may do to slow the process down, or halt it altogether.
 The service academies are very competitive and highly selective.
-Entrance quotas vary by academy, and vary year-to-year at any of the specific academies.
-Please do not think that gaining an appointment to a service academy takes a “cook book” or “checklist” approach.
+Entrance quotas vary by academy, and vary from year-to-year.
 The service academies do not guarantee that you will receive an appointment.
 The decision is solely up to the academy and how you compare to other candidates in your district, state and on a nation-wide scale involving tens of thousands applicants.
 Here are some things you can do to help yourself get to where you want to go:

-Your Character: The academies want people with “good” character.
-Any “negative” involvement with law enforcement authorities may be grounds to deny your admission.
+Your Character: The academies want people with good character.
+Any negative involvement with law enforcement authorities may be grounds to deny your admission.
 This includes incidents with drugs, alcohol, shoplifting, and vehicle citations.
-Some are waiverable; some are not.
+Some can be waivered; some cannot.
 You will be required to report all arrests, convictions, and probations.
 If you have a clean record, keep it that way.
-On a positive note: a candidate with a history of community service is a very good thing.
-Likewise, a background in Scouting is something academies view very favorably.
+On a positive note, a candidate with a history of community service is a very good thing.
+Likewise, a background in Scouting or community organizations is something the academies view very favorably.
 Many cadets who received appointments over the last few years were Eagle Scouts.

 Your Health: All candidates for the service academies and all ROTC applicants must pass a medical examination given by the Department of Defense Medical Evaluation Review Board (or DoDMERB for short).
 During your application process your academy will schedule you for a DoDMERB evaluation.
 The Frequently Asked Questions (FAQ’s) for DoDMERB can be found at: https://dodmerb.tricare.osd.mil/MiscMenuItems/faqs.asp .
 Do not be alarmed if you get a “security error”.
 Just click on "Continue to this Website – Not Recommended” to get there.
 The medical requirements for various service academies may differ.
 The USAFA posts their requirements at: http://www.usafa.net/mirrored/appenda.htm .
 The USCGA lists common disqualifiers at: http://www.uscga.edu/display.aspx?id=2932 .
 These sites are provided to give you an idea of what is involved – they are not inclusive.
 The DoDMERB physical is good for two years.
 While at NMMI you will be required to submit a "Statement of Present Health" to update your files.

-Your Athletic Preparation: This goes "hand-in-hand" with Character, Health, and Your Body (see above).
+Your Athletic Preparation: This goes hand-in-hand with Character, Health, and Your Body (see above).
 Playing a varsity sport in high school is a good thing.
 Playing on a varsity team sport is a better thing.
 Being a leader on a varsity team is the best thing.
 Why?
-All services play "team ball".
+All services stress teamwork.
 Your ability to function on (and possibly lead) a team says a lot about your character and social capability.
-If you can maintain a high GPA and spend countless hours practicing your sport, you are also showing good time management skills - another big "plus" when the academies are looking at you.
-Since all the academies are looking for good leaders, keep in mind that good leaders "lead from the front."
+If you can maintain a high GPA and spend countless hours practicing your sport, you are also showing good time management skills - another key talent the academies are looking at you.
+Since all the academies are looking for good leaders, keep in mind that good leaders lead from the front.
 It is difficult to lead from the front if you are not in good physical condition and have the endurance to lead.
 Your future Soldiers, Sailors, and Airmen will expect you to be a good example in fitness, character, and knowledge.